wp-plugins/my-profiles/readme.txt

 <br /> <br />
 If in case of doubt feel free to contact me or post message at the forum.

+= how to use this plugin without widget =

+With version 0.6 you can eassily use this plugin even without using widget interface.

+in order to use this you just have to call `show_myprofiles()` anywhere inside the body or footer.

 == Screenshots ==
 1. Screen shot of working my profiles plugin on my site

 2. Admin panel of myprofiles

 == Changelog ==

 = Version 0.6 =

 1. XHTML compliance
-2. option to use functioon directly using function call and no widget option.
+2. option to directly add using function call reducing dependency on widget option. [refer FAQ section on how to use it].

 Initial Release